Folk2Folk

-FOLK2FOLK is a Marketplace lending platform (MPL) specialising in secured lending for business owners across regional Britain.
-It matches businesses looking for capital with a local individual (retail) and institutional investors who receive a fixed interest rate, typically 6.5% p.a. secured against UK land or property.
+FOLK2FOLK is a peer to peer (P2P) lending platform, sometimes referred to as a Marketplace lending platform (MPL), or alternative finance lender.
+FOLK2FOLK specialises in property-secured lending for business owners across the rural and regional parts of the UK.
+It matches businesses looking for capital with individual (retail) and institutional investors who receive a fixed interest rate from 8.75% p.a. secured against UK land or property.
 Investors receive the same interest rate that the Borrower pays, with FOLK2FOLK making its profit from an arrangement fee and annual renewal fee charged to Borrowers.

-Formed in 2013, FOLK2FOLK is based on the idea that 'good folks' could help other 'good folks', FOLK2FOLK enables money to be borrowed and lent based on the concept of 'fair exchange' and secured against land and property.
-FOLK2FOLK's purpose is to create prosperity for Britain's regions.
-Since 2013, more than half a billion has been invested via the platform with zero investor losses.
+Formed in 2013, FOLK2FOLK is based on the idea that 'good folks' help other 'good folks', FOLK2FOLK enables money to be borrowed and lent based on the concept of 'fair exchange' and secured against land and property.
+FOLK2FOLK's stated purpose is to create prosperity for Britain's regions.
+Since 2013, three quarters of a billion has been invested via the platform with zero investor capital losses to date.

 People

-FOLK2FOLK's Managing Director, Roy Warren, appointed in September 2019 has been the company's Head of Risk & Loan Portfolio for four years.
-FOLK2FOLK's chairman is Tim Sawyer CBE, CEO of Bank of Maldives and formerly Chief Investment Officer of Innovate UK the investment arm of the UK Government and a former CEO of Start-Up UK.
-In June 2022, the company appointed Gary Leitch as COO, who previously held managing director roles at Paragon and Lombard.
+FOLK2FOLK's Managing Director, Roy Warren, appointed in September 2019 was previously the company's Head of Risk & Loan Portfolio for four years.
+FOLK2FOLK's chairman is Tim Sawyer CBE, formerly CEO of Bank of Maldives and Chief Investment Officer of Innovate UK the investment arm of the UK Government and a former CEO of Start-Up UK.

 History

-FOLK2FOLK was founded in 2013 in Cornwall when the nation was still reeling from the global financial crisis, banks were withdrawing from many rural areas, funding for businesses was drying up, and savers were receiving rock-bottom levels of interest.
+FOLK2FOLK was founded in 2013 in Cornwall when the nation was still reeling from the 2008 financial crisis, banks were withdrawing from many rural areas, funding for businesses was drying up, and savers were receiving rock-bottom levels of interest.
 The company was founded to help solve this local problem but has since grown to expand nationally to help rural businesses across the UK.

 Regulation

-FOLK2FOLK is authorised and regulated by the Financial Conduct Authority.
+FOLK2FOLK is authorized and regulated by the Financial Conduct Authority.